No Burn Advisory - NewsBreak

 No Burn Advisory

-GRAND JUNCTION, Colo. ( KREX ) – Mesa County Public Health has released a no-burn advisory from 10 A.M. to 11 P.M. on June 13 due to fire security concerns.
-During this advised time, no burning of any kind is permitted, including agricultural burning.
+GRAND JUNCTION, Colo ( KREX ) – The Mesa County Public health has released a no-burn advisory from 12 P.M. to 9 P.M. on June 17 th .
+During this advised time, no burning of any type is permitted, including agricultural burning.

-Mesa County and other locations throughout the Western Slope have been issued a Red Flag Warning and Wind Advisory by the National Weather Service.
-Southwest winds of 30 to 40 mph are forecast, with gusts up to 60 mph.
-Critical fire weather conditions will result from the combination of gusty winds, low relative humidity, and dry fuels.
+Mesa County as well as other locations throughout the Western Slope have been issued a Red Flag Warning by the National Weather Service.
+Dry thunderstorms with strong gusts are forecast.

 - Take yard waste to the Mesa County Organic Materials composting facility at Mesa County Solid Waste, 3071 U.S. Hwy.
 50. The facility accepts material for composting at no charge and is open Wednesday – Saturday, 8 a.m. – 4:15 p.m.
 For more information, call (970) 263-9319.